 If you missed earlier fishing reports from the 2017 season, catch up on all the fishing action!
 See the full 2017 fishing season review and recap here

 Book a fishing charter this spring!
 Come on down to coastal Georgia and join 28 year professional guide Capt.
 Richie Lott and co-Captain Josh Cook for your best shot at catching the fish of a lifetime from Jekyll Island or St. Simons Island.

-2017 Fall Season Fishing action!
+Year round fishing action!
 The slow change from Fall into Winter, then back into Spring seasons here in the Golden Isles of Georgia is always a great time to catch a variety of fish as they stage to leave the area to warmer, and often deeper water to seek food or refuge, and they also return the following spring.
 We’re talking thousands of fish like migration mania!
 This group and variety of saltwater fish are known as Pelagic or migratory fish.
 They deserve the utmost in respect in order to keep our local fishery sustainable for years to come.
 And remember, Take a Kid Fishing!
 See all past fishing reports by Georgia Sport Fishing charters.

 St. Simons Island and Jekyll Island are joined to the south by Cumberland Island.
 This portion of coastal Georgia is a hot spot for some of the best saltwater fishing in the country and here’s why.
 This trio of Islands and their relatively shallow waters is known as the Georgia bight.
 This bight or cove is carved westward from the ocean and provides the Islands sanctuary from the deep waters of the Atlantic gulfstream which flows nearly 70 miles east of the beaches.
 Interestingly, these waters are home to the third largest shark breeding ground in the world.
 Migrating game fish and predators such as Tarpon, Black Tip Sharks, Cobia, King Mackerel and others invade these shallow waters each season to indulge on the bait fish migration along our coastal beaches, sounds, bays and rivers.
 This annual fish migration is the benchmark each spring, summer and fall.